This event presented and debated the findings of the ‘Brexit Rebuilding Relations and Resilience’ project (October 2018-August 2019).

 The project was led by Professor Richard Saundry - an expert in negotiation/mediation - in collaboration with experts in politics/international relations and criminology.
 The project involved interviews with interest groups, two round-table meetings and two training workshops on negotiation and conflict resolution.
 It explored the perspectives and challenges of different kinds of businesses, local government institutions and civil society groups in the region.
 A particular focus was on negotiation and relationship building within and between organisations.

-This event gives an overview of the research, with comments from an expert panel followed by two discussion groups.
+This event gave an overview of the research, with comments from an expert panel followed by two discussion groups.

-Part 1: Lecture/Panel Discussion (18:30-19:30): Richard Saundry and Patrick Holden will present the results of their project, and discuss how insights from social science research can inform changes at a local level.
-A panel of 3-4 prominent individuals from the fields of business, government and civil society will offer their opinions.
+Part 1: Lecture/Panel Discussion (18:30-19:30): Richard Saundry and Patrick Holden presented the results of their project, and discussed how insights from social science research can inform changes at a local level.
+A panel of 3-4 prominent individuals from the fields of business, government and civil society offered their opinions.

-Part 2: Break out/discussion (20:00-21:00): Two separate seminars will discuss and debate the themes and proposals presented in part 1 (this may be broadened out to include challenges beyond Brexit, in particular the climate crisis).
-The participants will include figures from local councils in the South West, major businesses, the regional Local Enterprise Partnership and numerous civil society groups.
+Part 2: Break out/discussion (20:00-21:00): Two separate seminars discussed and debated the themes and proposals presented in part 1 (broadened out to include challenges beyond Brexit, in particular the climate crisis).
+The participants included figures from local councils in the South West, major businesses, the regional Local Enterprise Partnership and numerous civil society groups.

-This event offers a unique opportunity for audience
+This event offered a unique opportunity for audience

 members to understand the impact of Brexit at a local level, and to share their

 Contact email@example.com for queries.